B4M-TECH/B4MFunnelReact/README.md

 1. Update `CHANGELOG.md` (when available) and bump the version in `package.json`.
 2. Run `npm run clean && npm run build` to refresh `dist/`.
 3. Commit your changes and push to `main`.
-4. Create a tag, e.g. `git tag v0.1.0 && git push origin v0.1.0`.
+4. Create a tag, e.g. `git tag v0.1.2 && git push origin v0.1.2`.
-5. Publish a GitHub release attaching the generated `dist/baseformusic-widget.umd.js` (or the versioned file in `docs/`) if you want a downloadable bundle.
+5. (Optional) Publish a GitHub release attaching the generated `docs/baseformusic-widget.0.1.2.umd.js` if you want a downloadable bundle.

-Consumers can then run `npm install git+https://github.com/B4M-TECH/B4MFunnelReact.git#v0.1.0` to pull that release.
+Consumers can then run `npm install b4m-widget-funnel@0.1.2` or pin a Git commit/tag via `npm install git+https://github.com/B4M-TECH/B4MFunnelReact.git#v0.1.2`.